pulumi/docs/content/blog/kubecon-2019/index.md

     Permalink: https://app.pulumi.com/...
     ```

-1. **Prod Pulumi Up** - This is what is actually performing our production deployment and only gets run on master.
+1. **Prod Pulumi Up** - This is what is actually performs changes to our production infrastructure and releases our production deployment.
+This only gets run on master.

 For more details on how to set this up, you can view the GitLab configuration for setting up this pipeline in our [.gitlab-ci.yml](https://gitlab.com/rocore/demo-app/blob/master/.gitlab-ci.yml) file.